PR0CK0/StableDiffusionEndToEndGuide/README.md

     * Works because PNGs can store metadata

 A good way to learn is to browse cool images on CivitAI, open what you like and copy the generation parameters into the WebUI.
 Full disclosure: recreating an image exactly is not always possible, as described [here].
 But you can generally get pretty close.

+NSFW extension for work

+controlnet?

+wildcards?
+prompt languages?
+prompt substep inputs (image on phone)?

+chatgpt integration?

+I got a few errors now and again.
+Mostly out of memory (VRAM) errors that were fixed by lowering values on some parameters.
+One error that plagued me was a NaN error, something to the effect of "a VAE produced a NaN something", so to stop this, I added the parameter ```--disable-nan-check``` to the ```stable-diffusion-webui\webui-user.bat``` file, on the line ```set COMMANDLINE_ARGS=```.

+## Getting Comfortable
+Some extensions can make using the WebUI better.
+Get the Github link, go to Extensions tab, install from URL; optionally, in the Extensions Tab, click Available, then Load From and you can browse extensions locally.
+* [Tag Completer](https://github.com/DominikDoom/a1111-sd-webui-tagcomplete) - Recommends and auto-completes booru tags as you type
+* [Stable Diffusion Web UI State](https://github.com/ilian6806/stable-diffusion-webui-state) - Preserves the UI state even after restarting

+## Testing
+So now you have some models, LoRAs and prompts... how can you test to see what works best?
+Below the Additional Networks pane, there is the Script dropdown.
+In here, click X/Y/Z plot.
+In the X type, select Checkpoint name; in the X values, click the button to the right to paste all of your models.
+In the Y type, try VAE, or perhaps seed, or CFG scale.
+Whatever attribute you pick, paste (or enter) the values you want to graph.
+For instance, if you have 5 models and 5 VAEs, you will make a grid of 25 images, comparing how each model outputs with each VAE.
+This is very versatile and can help you decide what to use.
+Just beware that if your X or Y axes are models of VAEs, it has to load the model or VAE weights for every combination.

+A really good resource on SD comparisons can be found [here](https://github.com/ilian6806/stable-diffusion-webui-state) (NSFW).
+There are lots of links to follow.
+You can begin to form an understanding on how the various models, VAEs, LoRAs, parameter values and so on affect image generation.

 ## Making New Stuff
 * Browse every topic of interest [here](https://rentry.org/rentrysd)